WWRP-Recreation Recreation Projects-Washington Wildlife and Recreation Program

 Long-term Commitment

-Land acquired or developed must be kept and maintained for public outdoor recreation use for at least 50 years.
+Land acquired or developed must be kept and maintained for public outdoor recreation use for at least fifty years.
 Long-term obligations for structures or facilities for outdoor recreation will be tied to a reasonable, agreed-upon service life for the structure or facility.

 More information is in Manual 7: Long-term Obligations.